freedomofpress/securedrop/docs/onboarding.rst

 SecureDrop, they should be fine with sharing a single Secure Viewing Station.
-On the other hand, if your organization is distributed, or if you have a lot of journalists who wish to access SecureDrop concurrently, you will need to provision multiple Secure Viewing Stations.
+On the other hand, if your organization is distributed, or if you have a lot of journalists who wish to access SecureDrop concurrently, you will need to provision multiple *Secure Viewing Stations*.

 .. todo:: Describe best practices for provisioning multiple Secure
           Viewing Stations.